-- years.
-Analysis of genetic mechanisms and processes, recombination, genetic interaction, gene regulation, biotechnological applications, genomics, cancer genetics and evolution. - BIOL-L 367 Cell Physiology (3 cr.)
+- BIOL-L 367 Cell Physiology (3 cr.)
 P: An introductory biology and chemistry course, BIOL-L 211/213.
-Organic Chemistry.
 Alternate years.
-Introduction to biochemical structure and metabolic activities of plant, animal, and microbial cells; physiology of membranes; locomotion and response; growth, division, and differentiation of cells. - BIOL-L 379 Principles of Ornithology (3 cr.)
+Introduction to biochemical structure and metabolic activities of plant, animal, and microbial cells; physiology of membranes; locomotion and response; growth, division, and differentiation of cells. - BIOL-L 377 Biology of Amphibians and Reptiles (3 cr.)
+P: BIOL-L 105 or permission of the instructor An extensive study of amphibians and reptiles including behavior, physiology, ecology, and evolution.
+Course will include a survey of world diversity, comparative dissections, field exercises, behavioral experiments, and review of the primary literature. - BIOL-L 379 Principles of Ornithology (3 cr.)
 P: One introductory biology course or permission of the instructor.
 Summer This course will cover bird evolution, taxonomy, biology, ecology and behavior with emphasis on Indiana birds. - BIOL-L 391 Special Topics in Biology (3 cr.)
 Study and analysis of selected biological issues and problems.
 Topics vary from semester to semester. - BIOL-L 403 Biology Seminar (3 cr.)
 P: Junior or Senior standing.
 Alternate years.
 A seminar course concerned with current topics and issues in the biological sciences. - BIOL-L 473 Ecology (3 cr.)
 P: BIOL-L 105, BIOL-L 211/213, and BIOL-L 364.
 Alternate years.
 Major concepts of ecology for science majors; relation of individual organisms to their environment, population ecology, and structure and function of ecosystems. - BIOL-L 474 Laboratory in Ecology (2 cr.)
-C: BIOL-L 473.
+P: BIOL-L 473 or C: BIOL-L 473.
 Introduction to research problems and techniques in the ecology of individuals, populations, and ecosystems. - BIOL-L 490 Individual Study (1-12 cr.)
 P: Overall GPA of 2.5 or above and written consent of faculty member supervising research.
 Arr.
 Must complete a written assignment as evidence of each semester's work.
 Must present oral report to complete more than 6 credit hours. - BIOL-L 498 Internship in Professional Practice (1-6 cr.)
 Designed to provide opportunities for students to receive credit for career-related, full-time work.
 Evaluation by employer and faculty supervisor.
 Course credit may count as elective hours in the Biology B.A./B.S. and Biological and Physical Sciences B.A./B.S. degree requirements.

 - CHEM-C 100 The World of Chemistry (3 cr.)
 C: CHEM-C 120.
 Fall, Spring.
 For students requiring only one semester of chemistry.
 Descriptive course, including inorganic, organic, and biological chemistry, with illustrations of scientific reasoning.
 Credit given for only one of the following: CHEM-C 100, CHEM-C 101, or CHEM-C 105. - CHEM-C 101 Elementary Chemistry I (3 cr.)
 C: CHEM-C 121.
 Fall, Spring.
 Introduction to chemistry.
 The two sequences, CHEM-C 101-C 121 and CHEM-C 102-C 122, usually satisfy programs that require only two semesters of chemistry.
-Admission to advanced courses on basis of CHEM-C 101, 121, 102, 122 granted only in exceptional cases.
+Admission to advanced courses on basis of

+CHEM-C 101, 121, 102, 122 granted only in exceptional cases.
 May be taken without credit in preparation for CHEM-C 105.
-Credit given for only one of the following: CHEM-C 100, 101, or 105. - CHEM-C 102 Elementary Chemistry II (3 cr.)
-P: CHEM-C 101.
-C: CHEM-C 122.
-Spring.
-Continuation of CHEM-
+Credit given for only one of the following: CHEM-C 100, 101, or 105.